mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 - [Cost](#cost)

 ## Solution Overview
+The solution deploys a fully automated secure baseline Azure ARM Blueprint to provision a highly secure, orchestrated and configured Platform as a Service environment mapped to a NIST 800-66 assurance security controls matrix, that includes :

++ Azure App Service Environment with an ILB, App Service Environment & Web App,
++ Azure App Service Environment with an ILB, App Service Environment & API App,
++ Redis Cache Cluster
++ Web Application Gateway with WAF in Prevention Mode
++ Azure SQL
++ Azure KeyVault

-This template deploys a NIST 800-66 compliant secure baseline to provision a highly secure platform as a service environment that includes Azure App Service Environment with an ILB, Web App, API Apps, Redis Cache Cluster, Web Application Gateway with WAF in Prevention Mode, Azure SQL and a locked down environment with restricted access and communication between services and subnets as described in the security section below.
+The environment is locked down with restricted access and communication between all provisioned Azure services and also between subnets, as described in the security section below.

 ### NIST 800-66 Based Assurance Framework for Azure PaaS Blueprint Deployment
 Lorem epsum.

 ## Solution Design and Deployed Resources

 ### Architecture
 This diagram displays an overview of the solution